Marvin Mottet

-Marvin Alfred Mottet (May 31, 1930 – September 16, 2016) was a 20th and 21st century Roman Catholic priest in the Diocese of Davenport in the US state of Iowa.
+Marvin Alfred Mottet (May 31, 1930 – September 16, 2016) was an American Catholic priest in the Diocese of Davenport in Iowa.
 He was a noted advocate of social justice causes.

-Biography

 Early life and education

 Marvin Alfred Mottet was born and raised on a farm near Ottumwa, Iowa.
 Because his childhood paralleled the Great Depression he grew up in poverty.
 But because his family lived on a farm they were never hungry and they were able to pay their bills with milk by using the bartering system.
 He also witnessed how his father always helped neighbors and friends.
 He received his bachelor's degree from St. Ambrose College in Davenport, Iowa.
 While at St. Ambrose he was influenced by his professors, Fathers Bernard Kamerick, Edward and William O'Connor, Charles Griffith and Urban Ruhl, who fostered the lay apostolate, taught classes on labor relations, Papal social encyclicals and walked picket lines.
 Father Cletus Madsen introduced him to the liturgical renewal movement.
 He studied for the priesthood at Mount St. Bernard Seminary in Dubuque, Iowa and was ordained a priest at Sacred Heart Cathedral by Bishop Ralph Hayes on June 2, 1956.
 He also studied at the Center for Intercultural Formation in Cuernavaca, Mexico, the University of Notre Dame, and the Dominican House of Studies in River Forest, Illinois.